Craft Beer vs Regular French Beer Difference: A Complete Guide

 - See if they’re independent: Are they part of a larger corporation, or are they a small, dedicated team?

-It’s easy to get confused because the French have such a strong tradition with wine.
-Beer is still finding its place, and sometimes that means people aren’t as familiar with different beer styles as they are with grape varietals.
-It’s a work in progress.
+It’s easy to feel mixed up, because the French have such a solid tradition with wine.
+Beer is still sort of finding its place, and sometimes that means folks aren’t as comfortable with different beer styles as they are with grape sorts.
+It’s definitely a work in progress though.

 Exploring French Craft Beer Bars and Breweries